Brookdale Senior Living Ratings & Violations

-Brookdale Senior Living Solutions offers numerous senior living solutions at over 1100 communities in every state except Alaska, Hawaii and South Dakota.
-In addition, the company provides services at 10 locations throughout Illinois (seven in the Chicago Metropolitan area) including senior living communities, skilled nursing homes and assisted living centers.
+Brookdale Senior Living Solutions offers numerous senior living solutions at over 1100 communities in every state except Alaska, Hawaii, and South Dakota.
+Also, the company provides services at ten locations throughout Illinois (seven in the Chicago Metropolitan area), including senior living communities, skilled nursing facilities, and assisted living centers.

-Many seniors choose to move into a Brookdale community to have constant access to supportive services including scheduled recreational activities, transportation and meals.
-The company's assisted living facilities provide each resident basic support care and daily living assistance including housekeeping, transportation, apartment maintenance and access to social events, recreational activities and meals.
+Many seniors choose to move into Brookdale Senior living communities to have constant access to supportive services, including scheduled recreational activities, transportation, and meals.
+The company's assisted living facilities provide every resident primary support care and daily living assistance, including housekeeping, transportation, apartment maintenance, and access to social events, recreational activities, and meals.

-Brookdale's skilled nursing homes offer constant nursing care with medical staff providing round-the-clock service to help every resident with their psychological, social and physical needs.
-Licensed doctors supervise the care and therapeutic needs of every resident by developing a health plan that involves physical, occupational or speech therapies along with rehabilitation services when necessary.
+Brookdale's skilled nursing homes offer constant contact nursing care with medical staff providing round-the-clock service to help every resident with their psychological, social, and physical needs.
+Licensed doctors supervise the care and therapeutic needs of every resident by developing a health plan that involves physical, occupational, or speech therapies along with rehabilitation services when necessary.
 Other services provided at the facility include:

-- Hospice – Brookdale offers hospice services when health care options have been exhausted and the physical health of the patient starts to fail.
-Hospice is built around a care philosophy that provides freedom from pain by providing palliative care that focuses on end-of-life comfort.
-Skilled nursing hospice care provides the patient comfort and support when cure-oriented treatments are no longer effective.
+- Hospice – Brookdale offers hospice services when health care options have been exhausted, and the physical health of the patient starts to fail.
+Hospice is built around a care philosophy that provides freedom from pain by providing palliative options that focus on end-of-life comfort.
+Skilled nursing hospice care provides patient comfort and support when cure-oriented treatments are no longer useful.

-- Long-Term Care – Because many seniors require specialized long-term care, Brookdale offers needed services that include administering medications, post-surgical care, post-hospital care, individualized health care plans, preparation of specialty diets, therapeutic solutions, diabetic management, long-term custodial health care and restorative health care solutions.
+- Long-Term Care – Brookdale offers needed services that include administering medications, post-surgical care, post-hospital care, individualized health care plans, preparation of special diets, therapeutic solutions, diabetic management, long-term custodial health care, and therapeutic health care solutions.
+These benefits are often because many seniors require specialized long-term care.

-- Rehabilitation Services – Rehabilitation is often required as individuals age or following an injury, trauma or surgery.
-Brookdale offers a variety of therapeutic rehabilitation services to assist seniors in regaining mobility, managing stability and adaptive techniques to improve coordination and strength.
-Additionally, these facilities offer language and speech therapies to improve swallowing, speaking and oral muscle strength.
+- Rehabilitation Services – Rehabilitation is often required as individuals age or following an injury, trauma, or surgery.
+Brookdale offers various therapeutic rehabilitation services to assist seniors in regaining mobility, managing stability, and adaptive techniques to improve coordination and strength.
+Additionally, these facilities offer language and speech therapies to improve swallowing, speaking, and oral muscle strength.

-- In-Home Health Services – Brookdale Home Health Services in Naperville is the company's only Medicare certified home health care provider in Illinois.
-This service allows individuals to stay at home years longer while maintaining independence.
-The wide range of services assist the senior in bathing, safety, balancing, simple wound care, dressing, medication administration and review, along with monitoring acute and chronic diseases.
+- In-Home Health Services – Brookdale Home Health Services in Naperville is the company's only Medicare-certified home health care provider in Illinois.
+This service allows individuals to stay at home for years longer while maintaining independence.
+The wide range of services assists the senior in bathing, safety, balancing, simple wound care, dressing, medication administration, and review, along with monitoring acute and chronic diseases.

-- Memory Care – There are numerous company operated memory care communities across the nation, providing services to individuals suffering from dementia and Alzheimer's disease.
+- Memory Care – There are numerous company-operated memory care communities across the nation, providing services to individuals who have dementia and Alzheimer's disease.
 Properly trained Brookdale associates use concepts and approaches to help patients preserve their sense of self.

 Legal Problems Involving Complications at Brookdale Facilities

-Even though Brookdale is known for its high quality living at every stage during retirement years, the corporation is not without legal problems.
-Recently, surviving family members of a loved one staying at a facility filed a lawsuit against Brookdale in Rio Rancho, New Mexico after the resident suffering dementia died of a fatal brain hemorrhage.
-The injury was a result of a horrific assault by the resident's roommate, another individual suffering from dementia.
+Even though Brookdale is known for its high-quality living at every stage during retirement years, the corporation is not without legal problems.
+Recently, surviving family members of a loved one staying at a facility filed a lawsuit against Brookdale in Rio Rancho, New Mexico, after the resident suffering dementia died of a fatal brain hemorrhage.
+The injury was a result of a horrific assault by the resident's roommate, another individual who has dementia.

-The lawsuit alleges that the staff overmedicated the loved one and failed to properly evaluate and monitor the roommate.
-Though the victim initially survived the attack, he later died at the hospital three weeks later.
+The lawsuit alleges that a caregiver overmedicated the loved one and failed to evaluate and monitor the roommate accurately.
+Though the victim initially survived the attack, he died at the hospital three weeks later.
 The alleged attacker was sent to a behavioral health Institute in Las Vegas, New Mexico.
-The surviving family members of the victim were devastated and filed paperwork to take legal action.
+The decedent's surviving family members were devastated and filed paperwork to take legal action.

-Another legal issue involving a Brookdale senior retirement community in California made national news when a nurse refused to give CPR to a Glenwood Gardens resident who collapsed while eating in the facility's dining room.
-The attending nurse at the time called 911 instead of providing resuscitation when the woman was clearly not breathing, citing she was simply following the facility's policies and protocol.
+Another legal issue involving a Brookdale senior retirement community in California made national news when a nurse refused to provide cardiopulmonary resuscitation (CPR) to a Glenwood Gardens resident who collapsed while eating in the facility's dining room.
+The attending nurse at the time called for emergency services (911) instead of providing resuscitation herself when the woman was not breathing.
+The caregiver cited that she was simply following the facility's policies and protocol.
 The resident was declared dead after being transported to Mercy Southwest Hospital in Bakersfield.

-Oddly, the policies involving CPR resuscitation are not the same at skilled nursing facilities and assisted living homes adjacent to the Glenn Gardens retirement community.
-Had the woman been residing in either one of those facilities, she would have been provided immediate care.
-The advocacy group National Consumer Voice for Quality Long-Term Care was unaware that policies to prevent CPR assistance existed at Brookdale and other retirement homes.
+Oddly, the policies involving CPR are not the same at skilled nursing facilities and assisted living homes adjacent to the Glenn Gardens retirement community.
+Had the woman been residing in either one of those facilities next door, she would have been provided immediate care.
+The advocacy group, National Consumer Voice for Quality Long-Term Care, was unaware that policies not to provide CPR assistance existed at Brookdale and other retirement homes.